The Ultimate Flood Preparedness Checklist That You Need

-Use this guide to prepare for a flood and keep your family, pets, and important documents safe when waters rise.
+Use this guide to keep your family, pets, and important documents safe when waters rise.

 Natural disasters can strike with little warning time.
 Floods are the most common natural disaster in the United States, and they occur throughout the year as snow melts or rain accumulates.
 As water overwhelms natural drainage systems and dams, people can quickly find themselves in dangerously flooded areas, which is why it's essential to keep a level head and have a flood safety plan in place to protect yourself and loved ones.
 Here's a guide to help you prepare a to-go kit, safeguard important documents, invest in the appropriate crisis equipment, and evacuate safely if necessary.

 1. Watch for Flood Emergency Alerts

 One easy way to be aware and ensure your family doesn't miss a flash flood warning is to enable emergency alerts on your phone.
 Watch for Wireless Emergency Alerts (WEA), a U.S. government program that sends a free automatic notification to your cell phone if you are in harm’s way).
 Only government officials can send the WEA push alerts, and they range from evacuation orders to shelter-in-place plans.
 The National Weather Service and the National Oceanic and Atmospheric Administration (NOAA) also publish detailed flood news, and you can bookmark your county to proactively check whether there are any active flood watches, warnings, or advisories in your area.
 Remember: A flood watch means that a flood is possible, while a flood warning means the natural disaster is already occurring or is imminent.